Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 12.1 Initial DeployHQ Setup

-1. Create a DeployHQ account and new project
+1. Create a DeployHQ account and a new project.

 3. Add your server as a deployment target: